sociepy/covid19-vaccination-subnational/README.md

 | 🇪🇸 Spain  	| https://github.com/civio/covid-vaccination-spain/ 	|
 | 🇬🇧  United Kingdom  	| https://coronavirus.data.gov.uk/details/download 	|
 | 🇺🇸 United States  	| https://covid.cdc.gov/covid-data-tracker/COVIDData/getAjaxData?id=vaccination_data 	|

+### API
+The data pretends to resemble the API proposed by [owid/covid-19-data](https://github.com/owid/covid-19-data).
+Find below the field description, mainly provided by [OWID](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/README.md).

+* `location`: name of the country.
+* `region`: name of the subnational region of the country.
+* `date`: date of the observation.
+* `location_iso`: ISO 3166-1 country codes (XX)
+* `region_iso`: ISO 3166-2 region codes (XX-YY or XX-YYY).
+* `total_vaccinations`: total number of doses administered.
+This is counted as a single dose, and may not equal the total number of people vaccinated, depending on the specific dose regime (e.g. people receive multiple doses).
+If a person receives one dose of the vaccine, this metric goes up by 1.
+If they receive a second dose, it goes up by 1 again.
+* `people_vaccinated`: total number of people who received at least one vaccine dose.
+If a person receives the first dose of a 2-dose vaccine, this metric goes up by 1.
+If they receive the second dose, the metric stays the same.
+* `people_fully_vaccinated`: total number of people who received all doses prescribed by the vaccination protocol.
+If a person receives the first dose of a 2-dose vaccine, this metric stays the same.
+If they receive the second dose, the metric goes up by 1.

+Note: for `people_vaccinated` and `people_fully_vaccinated` we are dependent on the necessary data being made available, so we may not be able to make these metrics available for some countries.

 ## Contribute
 The data is updated using the script [`update_data.py`](scripts/update_data.py).
 This script first runs all